brendankane04/Any-Button/README.md

 This files system contains a project which designs the schematic design & the board layout of the device.
 The project can opened with kicad.

+The device may be connected to the appliance by attaching a >= 5V line or by using an independent voltage source.

 It uses default parts & layouts.
 Consequently, it has no custom libraries.

 The final product can be conveniently viewed in the form of PDF's